Time to Spike? Understanding the Representational Power of Spiking Neural Networks in Discrete Time: Proofs

 \subsubsection{Existence of general positioned families of hyperplanes created by discrete-time LIF-SNNs}

-In previous subsections, we have seen that each neuron in the first hidden layer of a discrete-time LIF-SNN corresponds to a family of at most $\frac{T^2+T}{2}$ parallel hyperplanes, a situation where Lemma \ref{lemma:spatial_separation} can be applied to obtain an upper bound on the number of regions.
-Our only concern left is the tightness of the bound in higher dimensions, which in turn leads to the question of whether the families of hyperplanes are in general position.
-In this subsection, we prove that for appropriate spatial parameters $(\mW, \vb)$, our shallow discrete-time LIF-SNNs will satisfy the condition about general position. \begin{lemma} Consider a shallow discrete-time LIF-SNN with $T$ time steps with inputs from $\sR^{n_\text{in}}$ and $n_1$ neurons in the hidden layer.
-We denote by $\gA_k$, $k\in [n_1]$ the families of parallel hyperplanes corresponding to the $k$-th neuron of the first hidden layer.
-Then one can construct weight matrices $\mW \in \sR^{n_1 \times n_{\text{in}}}$ and bias vectors $\vb \in \sR^{n_1}$ such that the families $\gA_k$, $k\in [n_1]$, of parallel hyperplanes are in general position. \end{lemma} \begin{proof} Observe that for $n_1 \leq n_\text{in}$, the notion of general position reduces to the condition that at least one of the representative subsets of the hyperplane arrangement $\cup_{i=1}^{n_1} \gA_i$ is in general position.
-Hence, we only need to consider the case $n_1 \geq n_\text{in}$.
+In the previous subsection, we have seen that each neuron in the first hidden layer of a discrete-time LIF-SNN corresponds to a family of at most $\frac{T^2+T}{2}$ parallel hyperplanes, a situation where Lemma \ref{lemma:spatial_separation} can be applied to obtain an upper bound on the number of regions.
+Our only concern left is the tightness of the bound in higher dimensions, which in turn leads to the question of whether the families of hyperplanes are in general position according to Lemma \ref{lemma:spatial_separation}.
+Here, we prove that for appropriate spatial parameters $(\mW, \vb)$, our shallow discrete-time LIF-SNNs will satisfy the condition about general position. \begin{lemma} Consider a shallow discrete-time LIF-SNN with $T$ time steps with inputs from $\sR^{n_\text{in}}$ and $n_1$ neurons in the hidden layer.
+We denote by $\gA_k$, $k\in [n_1]$, the families of parallel hyperplanes corresponding to the $k$-th neuron of the first hidden layer.
+Then one can construct weight matrices $\mW \in \sR^{n_1 \times n_{\text{in}}}$ and bias vector $\vb \in \sR^{n_1}$ such that the families $\gA_k$, $k\in [n_1]$, of parallel hyperplanes are in general position. \end{lemma} \begin{proof} Observe that for $n_1 \leq n_\text{in}$, the notion of general position reduces to the condition that at least one of the representative subsets of the hyperplane arrangement $\cup_{i=1}^{n_1} \gA_i$ is in general position.
+In fact, if there exists a representative subset which does not have any parallel pair of hyperplanes, then the same holds for any other representative subset, while the condition of non-parallelism is sufficient for general position when $n_1 \leq n_\text{in}$.
+This means that in this case, one just needs to simply choose $\mW$ to be full-ranked so that the corresponding families of hyperplanes are non-parallel.
+It only remains to consider the case $n_1 \geq n_\text{in}$.